FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

   * `xml_signature_canonicalization_method` - (Optional) The XML signature canonicalization method used when digesting and signing the SAML response.
 Unfortunately, many service providers do not correctly implement the XML signature specifications and force a specific canonicalization method.
 This setting allows you to change the canonicalization method to match the service provider.
 Often, service providers don’t even document their required method.
 You might need to contact enterprise support at the service provider to figure out what method they use.
   * `xml_signature_location` - (Optional) The location to place the XML signature when signing a successful SAML response.
 * `theme_id` - (Optional) The unique Id of the theme to be used to style the login page and other end user templates.
 * `verification_email_template_id` - (Optional) The Id of the Email Template that is used to send the Registration Verification emails to users.
-If the verifyRegistration field is true this field is required.
+If the `verify_registration` field is true this field is required.
 * `verification_strategy` - (Optional) The process by which the user will verify their email address.
 Possible values are `ClickableLink` or `FormField`
 * `verify_registration` - (Optional) Whether or not registrations to this Application may be verified.
-When this is set to true the verificationEmailTemplateId parameter is also required.
+When this is set to true the `verification_email_template_id` parameter is also required.
+* `unverified_behavior` - (Optional) The behavior of the application when a user is not verified.
+Possible values are `Allow` or  `Gated`.
+The default value is `Allow`.
 * `webauthn_configuration` - (Optional)
   * `bootstrap_workflow_enabled` - (Optional) Indicates if this application enables WebAuthn workflows based on the configuration defined here or the Tenant WebAuthn configuration.
 If this is false, WebAuthn workflows will be enabled based on the Tenant configuration.
 If true, WebAuthn workflows will be enabled according to the configuration of this application.
   * `enabled` - (Optional) Whether the WebAuthn bootstrap workflow is enabled for this application.
 This overrides the tenant configuration.
-Has no effect if application.webAuthnConfiguration.enabled is false.
+Has no effect if `webauthn_configuration.enabled` is false.
   * `reauthentication_workflow_enabled` - (Optional) Whether the WebAuthn reauthentication workflow is enabled for this application.
 This overrides the tenant configuration.
-Has no effect if application.webAuthnConfiguration.enabled is false.
+Has no effect if `webauthn_configuration.enabled` is false.